What type of child custody solution works for your family?

 Legal Custody – When you have legal custody of a child, it means that you can make decisions for them on issues like health care, education, extracurricular activities, and religious upbringing.

-If you are unable to come to a decision as to who has custody, then a judge will have to make the decision for you.
-The judge will not be affected by emotion.
-The judge will only be concerned with the welfare of the children.
-The primary factor the judge will be looking at is what is in the best interests of the child.
+If you cannot decide who will take the custodian role, a judge will arrange this for you.
+The judge will not be affected by emotion and will only be concerned with the welfare of the children.
+The primary factor the judge will be looking at is what is in the child’s best interests.
 In determining which parent is the proper physical custodian, the judge will examine:

 - How fit the parent is to be a custodian